GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

     will only choose one of them to use.
 Users are forced to change their code between versions, but only for library surface that was changed.
-  - **Rename Maven ID (case 2)**: Users can easily pull in both the old jar (`g1:a1:1.0.0`) and the new jar (`g2:a2:2.0.0`) accidentally through transitive dependencies, because Maven treats the two artifacts as distinct, but since they have classes with the same Java packages, they are loaded in unpredictable ways, leading to runtime exceptions (for example `ClassNotFoundException`).
-It is difficult for users to ensure that their build tree only includes one of the artifacts. **NEVER DO THIS**.
+  - **Rename Maven ID (case 2)**: Users can easily pull in both the old jar (`g1:a1:1.0.0`) and the new jar (`g2:a2:2.0.0`) into their classpath accidentally through transitive dependencies because Maven artifact resolution treats the two artifacts as distinct.
+This results in "overlapping classes" since they have classes with the same fully-qualified path.
+As a result, the classes are loaded in unpredictable ways, leading to runtime exceptions (for example `ClassNotFoundException`).
+It is difficult for users to ensure that their build tree only includes one of the artifacts.
+Another best practice, [JLBP-5](JLBP-5.md), covers how consumers need to handle such problematic scenarios.  **NEVER DO THIS**.
 - **Rename Java package**:
   - **Don't rename Maven ID (case 3)**: The classes from `g1:a1:1.0.0` and `g1:a1:2.0.0` could technically be used together, but since they share the